 You will be able to take a shower as soon as the next day, as long as you avoid direct, forceful water pressure on your scalp.
 Rubbing, brushing and shampooing need to wait until after that delicate first phase.
 Don’t worry – soon, you will be able to wash, style and run your fingers through your natural, healthy, growing hair.

-Minor swelling of the scalp and heightened skin sensitivity are normal within the first few days after a hair transplant surgery.
-If you happen to have overly sensitive skin or a history of skin allergies, keep a close eye out for rashes, increased skin sensitivity or redness, and report any concerns to Dr. Jones immediately.
+Minor swelling of the scalp and heightened skin sensitivity is normal within the first few days after a hair transplant surgery.
+If you happen to have overly sensitive skin or a history of skin allergies, keep a close eye out for rashes, increased skin sensitivity or redness, and report any concerns to your doctor immediately.

 When Can You Return to Work After Getting Hair Restoration?